kubernetes/website/content/en/docs/tasks/configure-pod-container/assign-memory-resource.md

 restartable, the kubelet will restart it, as with any other type of runtime failure.

 In this exercise, you create a Pod that attempts to allocate more memory than its limit.
-Here is the configuration file for a Pod that has one Container.
-The Container has a memory request of 50 MiB and a memory limit of 100 MiB.
+Here is the configuration file for a Pod that has one Container with a memory request of 50 MiB and a memory limit of 100 MiB:

 {{< codenew file="pods/resource/memory-request-limit-2.yaml" >}}

-In the configuration file, in the `args` section, you can see that the Container will attempt to allocate 250 MiB of memory, which is well above the 100 MiB limit.
+In the `args` section of the configuration file, you can see that the Container will attempt to allocate 250 MiB of memory, which is well above the 100 MiB limit.

 Create the Pod: